 If flowmeter reset is selected, the application will attempt to connect to the flowmeter and send its reset command.
 A reset is the software equivalent of flipping the on/off switch.

 DataLogging Menu

-The DataLogging menu allows the user to set up and retrieve data logs stored in the flowmeter.
+The DataLogging menu allows the user to retrieve data logs stored in the flowmeter.
 The DataLogging menu has the following choices:

 Data Log Setup